graduenz/my-ddns/README.md

-# Cloudflare DDNS Updater (.NET)
+# My DDNS

-.NET tool to implement Dynamic DNS on Cloudflare using their API.
+.NET tool to implement Dynamic DNS and continually update DNS entries on your own.

+## Stage

+Actively on development &horbar; no release yet.

+## Supported registrars

+For now, only Cloudflare is supported.

 ## Credits